How 1 Simple Mistake Increases Your Customers' Trust

 It wasn't their first line - in fact I skimmed past the blah numbers.
 What did hook me were the words "overcoming challenges like bird excrement and "shading".
 While Bird Poop on solar panels was not on my communication bingo card, it's what made me curious enough to click the link.

-To make your brand's content unignorable you need to go beyond data and numbers and humanise your content
+To make your brand's content unignorable, you need to go beyond data and numbers and humanise your content

 Imagine all those potential customers scrolling on by if this post had been all about how many solar panels they were installing.

-Let's take for example how companies talk about their sustainability goals.
+Let's take, for example, how companies talk about their sustainability goals.

 Being transparent about what they are still "working on" and where they may be failing makes what they say believable.